pianop477/PIANO-FOOD-POINT-FINAL-PROJECT/README.md

 •	Also I have added some Bootstrap files in order to make my system look good and attractive.
 So that I include online links as bootstrap files so that they need internet connection in order to work.
 •	The framework used is XAMPP
 •	Coding environment used is VScode.
 •	I developed my database using Mysql.
-Database name is called RESTAURANT which have 3 tables (customer/users, orders and menus).
+Database name is called RESTAURANT (I uploaded it on my files in github) which have 3 tables (customer/users, orders and menus).
+.
+I launched my Project for test using xampp in my local machine (local host).

 ## E)	PROJECT PLAN
 The following is a schedule of my project building development from August 26 to September 30.